DangerKlippers/danger-klipper/docs/Dockable_Probe.md

 Some users may be transitioning from a macro based set of commands and many of the options for the `[probe]` config section are the same.
 The `[dockable_probe]` module is first and foremost a `[probe]` but with additional functionality.
-Any options that can be specified for `[probe]` are valid for `[dockable_probe]`.
+Most of the options that can be specified for `[probe]` are valid for `[dockable_probe]`.

 ```